Dawnwing has a gauge near the middle of the screen that fills.

 After proc'ing the passive, some Crystal Vanes disappear (how many disappear depend on how many you have.
 With 6 or more Vanes up, 3 Vanes will disappear)

-Since a maximum of 6 vanes proc, having more than 6 vanes up doesn't increase Dawnwing's damage.
+Since a maximum of 6 vanes proc, having more than 6 vanes up doesn't increase the damage of Dawnwing proc.

 For each Crystal Vane that fires at an enemy, Dawnwing recovers 4 bullets.